 [PDF][PDF] Age at onset in two common neurodegenerative diseases is genetically controlled

-The American Journal of Human Genetics, 2002•cell.com
+The American Journal of Human Genetics, 2002cell.com

 To identify genes influencing age at onset (AAO) in two common neurodegenerative